Tutorial: Create a project template

 Hello World with C#

 Congratulations!
 You created and deployed a project template with .NET.
-In preparation for the next part of this tutorial series, you must uninstall the template you created.
+In preparation for the next part of this tutorial series, uninstall the template you created.
 Make sure to delete all files from the test folder too.
-This will get you back to a clean state ready for the next major section of this tutorial.
+This gets you back to a clean state ready for the next part of this tutorial series.

 Uninstall the template